“I’m The Problem” Lyrics Meaning (Morgan Wallen)

 Conclusion: A Relationship on Repeat

-In “I’m The Problem,” Morgan Wallen lays out the reality of a love that won’t quit, no matter how toxic it gets.
+In “I’m The Problem,” Morgan Wallen sings about a love that won’t quit, no matter how toxic it gets.
 Both people contribute to the cycle, making it impossible to fully break away.

 It’s a country song about blame, regret, and the harsh truth that some relationships just keep pulling you back in, even when they shouldn’t.